terraform-linters/tflint/README.md

 ## Interpolation Syntax Support
 TFLint can interpret part of [interpolation syntax](https://www.terraform.io/docs/configuration/interpolation.html).
 We now support only variables.
 So you cannot use attributes of resource, outputs of modules and built-in functions.
 If you are using them, TFLint ignores it.
 You can check what is ignored by executing it with `--debug` option.

+### Variable Files
+If you use [variable files](https://www.terraform.io/docs/configuration/variables.html#variable-files), Please specify it by arguments or configuration file.
+TFLint interprets variables as well as Terraform.
+In other words, when variables are conflicting, It will be overridden or merged correctly.

 ## Deep Check
 Deep check is an option that you can actually search resources on AWS and check invalid references and duplicate resources.
 You can activate it by executing it with `--deep` option as following: